bharaniv1/bleumi-pay-sdk-php-1/docs/Api/PayoutsApi.md

 # Bleumi\Pay\PayoutsApi

-Payouts are available only for the Ethereum and xDAI networks today and require you to set up a Private Payment Processor and link it to your account.
+Payouts are available only for the Ethereum, xDAI and RSK networks today and require you to set up a Private Payment Processor and link it to your account.
 Please contact support@bleumi.com if you want to enable payouts for your account.

 # **createPayout**